-Westmoreland County seniors can choose from a wide range of Medicare and other health insurance products to supplement their traditional Medicare coverage.
-Use the links below to narrow your options to a specific type of Medicare insurance.
+You have a wide range of Medicare and other senior health insurance options available to you in Westmoreland County.
+To make shopping easier, use the navigation links below to show specific plan types.
 If you are looking for more information about your options click here.

 To speak with a Medicare adviser, call us toll-free at 877-549-1452 (TTY 411).
 Our telephone hours are 6AM to 5PM PST, Monday through Friday.

 Original Medicare (Part A and Part B) is the only Medicare insurance that's standard in Pennsylvania.
 All private Medicare insurance is regulated by the federal government, but plan and policy availability is regional (e.g., within all parts of Westmoreland County or throughout the state).

 Also, although there are nearly 200,000 primary care doctors (physicians) in America that are authorized to bill Medicare for services provided to their patients, every doctor accepts Medicare payments in a different way.
 As a result, the combination of health insurance options and doctors who accept them is seemingly endless.

 MedicareWire.com seeks to take as much of the guess work out of selecting Medicare health insurance as possible.
 Our goal is to help you narrow down your plan options before you get on the telephone with a licensed adviser.
 We know from experience that an educated healthcare consumer is more often satisfied with the care they receive than those who don't do their homework.

 Medicare Advantage Insurance in Westmoreland County

 If you're concerned that Original Medicare might be too expensive (you pay 20% of all costs), then a Westmoreland County Medicare Advantage plan is the first option you need to explore.
 It's the private health insurance alternative that replaces your Medicare Part A and Part B benefits with a managed care plan (HMO or PPO), or a private fee-for-service plan (available in limited areas).